-No dividends were paid to the parent company during the year (2020: £nil).
+No dividends were paid during the year (2020: £nil).

 Directors' duties under section 172 of the Companies Act

 Section 172 of the Companies Act 2006 requires each director of a company to act in the way he or she considers, in good faith, would most likely promote the success of the company for the benefit of its members as a whole.
 In doing so, each director must have regard, amongst other matters, to the: